SC EPSCoR Solicitation Number 09-GE2020

 The sections below represent the body of the proposal.
 Failure to submit the required sections will result in the proposal not being accepted or being returned without review.
 Note: Where indicated, the number of pages refers to the maximum number of pages allowed and must not be exceeded.

-Use the Cover Page form in Appendix A.
+Use the Proposal Cover form in Appendix A.

 - Project Summary (1 page)